 The trainees also have to come to grips with what is acceptable – applying standards that are largely alien, from a western liberal society rather than Indian or Hindu culture.
 To take a random example, they are told that a woman in a bikini is actually not considered to be a pornographic image.

 It is, as a review in New Republic puts it, an “on-the-nose parable” about the rich north farming out their psychological trauma to the poor in the south.
+Or, in some instances, the work stays in the north but is subcontracted by the social media giant, outsourced to underpaid “casuals” locally.

 So alongside – or in this case instead of – the AI and automation, tech firms use a surprisingly large army of humans behind the scenes.
 As one trainer says, “You can’t be dependent on automation in this thing, you can’t be.
 Sometimes system makes error.
 Humans are needed, that I’m sure… for now at least.”